BloomTech-Labs/labs-team-home/backend/README.md

 9. Run server `yarn server`
 10. Go to http://localhost:5000 the view the GraphQL documentation and http://localhost:5000/graphql to view GraphQL playground.

+## Back End Deployment

+- backend/config/apollo-server.js needs to have url changed with new deployment url

 ## How to utlize the tests

 1. Currently, file stucture allows for tests to be created in the `__tests__` folder.
 Good practice to keep the tests in there.